 The amount of time required to bond an item is directly related to the mass of the object and the material.
 For some reason that we currently don’t understand, some materials require more or less mana per unit of mass than others.
 Materials that require less are faster and easier to bond, but are more vulnerable to having the bonds broken.
 As far as we know, the amount of time or mana involved in the bond doesn’t impact what you can do with the bond, just how easy it is for someone to break.

 An object can be bonded at several different levels.
-Each additional level of bonding takes 10 times more mana to complete the bond.
+Each additional level of bonding takes approximately 10 times more mana to complete the bond.

 Bonding an item to the first level only requires between 0 and 10 seconds for an experienced mage with typical materials, depending on the material they are working with, silver would bond with barely a thought where as gem stones would actually take much longer than 10, if they could be bonded at all.